Welcome to Kingston St Mary Parish

 "The parish once belonged to the kings of the West Saxons hence its name 'The King's settlement'.
 It then became part of the large Manor of Taunton Deane, and the property of the Bishops of Winchester.
 In documents the village was sometimes referred to as Kingston-juxta-Taunton and it is only since the 1950s that it became officially known as Kingston St Mary, the saint being the dedication of its splendid parish church".

-All regular meetings are held at the Village Hall at 19.30 hours.
+The regular meetings will be held in the Committee Room – Village Hall, starting at 19.30 hours.

 See what's on the council's agenda.